tonilopezmr/Android-EasySQLite/README.md

 #EasySQLite [![Build Status](https://travis-ci.org/tonilopezmr/Android-EasySQLite.svg?branch=master)](https://travis-ci.org/tonilopezmr/Android-EasySQLite) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.tonilopezmr/easysqlite/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.tonilopezmr/easysqlite)

-Use easily the database SQLite on android using the DAO and transformer design patterns.
+Use easily the database SQLite on android using the DAO and transformer design patterns, I modified the library of professor [@jvprofe][11], I learned from him.

 Basic methods are already implemented in the class SQLiteDelegate<T>, if you need further queries you should extend from it.